QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Discussion

-It would be extremely important to find examples that are more typically holographic although we expect to have presented evidence that the framework of SymQRG/QG would continue to hold more generally.
+It would be extremely important to find examples that are more typically holographic, although we believe the evidence presented here suggests that the framework of SymQRG/QG continues to hold more generally.
 Nevertheless, our construction appears to suggest that a non-perturbative understanding of the CFT offers the ultimate guidance to constructing the corresponding bulk Quantum Gravity.

 We conclude this paper with a discussion of some interesting future directions.